Zhenfeng Pagoda

-The Zhenfeng Pagoda (振风塔 (振風塔, Zhènfēng Tǎ)) in Anqing City, Anhui Province, People's Republic of China, is a Buddhist pagoda originally built in 1570 during the Ming Dynasty.
+The Zhenfeng Pagoda (振风塔 (振風塔, Zhènfēng Tǎ)) in Anqing City, Anhui Province, People's Republic of China, is a Buddhist pagoda originally built in 1570 during the late Ming Dynasty.
 Due to its location near a bend in the Yangtze River, the pagoda was formerly used as a lighthouse, and contains niches for lanterns.
 After construction, the pagoda was initially called the "Ten-thousand Buddha" (万佛塔) pagoda due to its interior containing over six hundred Buddha statues.

 Structure

 Built of brick and 72 m tall, each of the pagoda's seven stories has seven corners, thereby creating a heptagon.
 Above the windows on each floor are a set of flying eaves.
 From the first to the sixth floor, arched doorways lead to an outside balcony.
 A total of 168 stairs inside the pagoda allow access to the top floor.
 The walls are tapered slightly, shaping the structure into a partial cone.